 These words didn’t feel sufficient.
 In my frustration I wanted to trash what I’d written, however, I knew that my feelings weren’t trust worthy, so I left it alone.
 I’m glad that I did.

 That night I found myself lamenting.
 I was still very depressed.
 I was discouraged, and I didn’t understand why things never seem to let up.
 All I wanted in that moment was a calm sea, or better yet, to come ashore and leave those waves behind for good.

 My Fog is Lifted

 The day AFTER I wrote this poem, thankfully, the Lord mercifully lifted my fog, so I picked up John MacArthur’s “The Power of Suffering” once again.
 Here’s what I read:

 “In one of his textbooks, an eminent naturalist described a marine plant that grows from the depth of 150 to 200 feet and floats on ocean breakers.
 The stem of this plant is less than an inch thick, yet it grows and holds its own against the fierce pounding of the breakers that crash against the shore.
 What is the key to this seemingly frail plant’s marvelous endurance and it’s resistance to the pressure of the waves?
 According to the naturalist, the slender plant survives so well against the elements because it is anchored solidly to the rocks that lie at the bottom of the water.”

-I was amazed!
-I’m always thrilled when I receive an answer to prayer, especially when it comes so quickly.
+I’m always thrilled when I receive an answer to prayer, as well as encouragement and confirmation that God is with me, especially when it comes so quickly.